Collective motion planning for a group of robots using intermittent diffusion: Model setup

-For example: $\varphi(x) = \exp ({\frac{1}{x^2-r^2} - \frac{1}{R^2 - x^2}})$.
-Here, the constant $R>r$ is related to the sensing radius of each robot, and the constant $G_{0}$ is calibrated to achieve desirable dynamics, see \S \ref{sec:theory} for details.
-Further constraints on the system, such as obstacle avoidance, can also be easily included.
+\fix{For instance, $\varphi(x)= \frac{1}{x} \exp{(\frac{-1}{R^2 - x^2}})$ can be picked to satisfy the requirements.} Here, the constant $R>r$ is related to the sensing radius of each robot, and \fix{the constant $G_0$ is calibrated according to the initial positions of robots and to achieve desirable dynamics.} Further constraints on the system, such as obstacle avoidance, can also be easily included.
 To simplify the presentation, we do not consider obstacle avoidance in this paper.